V-Varga/TrichoCompare/README.md

 ```

+Version 1.0 of the DeepLoc program was used for this project, and the program was installed on the Lund University Bioinformatics course server.

 #### MitoFates

 MitoFates is a protein targeting prediction software designed to predict mitochondrial targeting sequences and their cleavage sites.